 I use $40 an hour above because you can work 2 long mornings or afternoons a week (5 billable hours) and easily clear $1,000 a month from our math example above after expenses.
-(When handled properly, expenses are probably tax deductible, which another huge benefit of most creative income streams.)
+(When handled properly, expenses are probably tax deductible, which is another huge benefit of most creative income streams.)

 Note that most services warrant much higher per hour fees than $40 but people think they can’t charge more.
 For example, my dog trainer charged $185 an hour!

 With pricing, a good strategy is to start with low prices and increase as your demand increases based on the old supply and demand law many of us learned in college.

 Read my related post Side Hustles for Older Adults.

 In the model above, you’re trading your time for money.
 But you can also hire or outsource the work for many of the creative income streams.
 This will result in higher expenses of course.
 But many creative income streams can be scaled making the additional help worthwhile.

 All of this goes back to the lifestyle you defined in your wealth plan, and how many hours you want to work vs delegating work.